Bachelor of Science in Criminal Justice

-In this concentration, you will study the four phases of emergency management: mitigation, preparedness, response, and recovery.
-You will also gain a historical awareness of terrorism, particularly within the United States and its interests abroad, and an understanding of ongoing efforts to secure the homeland.
+Study the four phases of emergency management—mitigation, preparedness, response, and recovery—as well as a historical awareness of terrorism, particularly within the United States and its interests abroad.
+You will also cover ongoing efforts to secure the homeland.

-This concentration is a combination of disciplines: Coursework gives equal focus to criminal justice, sociology and human services and how they integrate with the correctional field.
+In a combination of disciplines, coursework gives equal focus to criminal justice, sociology, and human services as well as how they integrate with the correctional field.

-This concentration focuses on the theories, history, functions and management of correctional institutions and communities along with prisoners’ rights with the impact of these practices on the criminal justice system.
+This concentration focuses on the theories, history, functions, and management of correctional institutions and communities along with prisoners’ rights and the impact of these practices on the criminal justice system.

 Get College Credits for Work and Life Experiences

 Find out more about Post's Prior Learning Assessment (PLA) Program.